rfdickerson/acm-sensys2014-website/venue.md

 ### Hotel ###

-Register your hotel on our group rate.
+Register your hotel on our group rate by October 3, 2014.

 <a href="https://www.starwoodmeeting.com/StarGroupsWeb/res?id=1401295063&key=4447">Register at $139/night</a>